chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-flow-around-cylinder/2d-flow-around-cylinder.rst

 Forces
 ~~~~~~

-To calculate forces acting on the boundary conditions, for example, the forces acting on the cylinder, we can use the forces subsection:
+To calculate forces acting on the boundary conditions, for example, the forces acting on the cylinder, we can use the ``forces`` subsection:

 .. code-block:: text

  #---------------------------------------------------
- # Force
+ # Forces
  #---------------------------------------------------
  subsection forces
      set verbosity             = verbose
-     set calculate forces      = true
+     set calculate force       = true
-     set calculate torques     = false
+     set calculate torque      = false
      set force name            = force
      set output precision      = 10
      set calculation frequency = 1
      set output frequency      = 1
  end

 To print the values of the forces in the terminal we set ``verbosity`` to ``verbose``.
-The calculation of the forces in all boundaries is set by the ``set calculate forces = true`` line.
+The calculation of the forces in all boundaries is set by the ``set calculate force = true`` line.
 A ``.dat`` file is created with the corresponding data.
 Therefore, one can specify the prefix of the file by the ``force name`` parameter, the number of significant digits for the force values by the ``output precision`` and the frequency of calculation and output which are set to ``1``.

 Running the simulation
 ----------------------